Closed Loop Control Getting Started

 MAXMotion Parameters

-The MAXMotion Max Velocity parameter only applies to MAXMotion Position Control Mode, while MAXMotion Velocity Control Mode does not honor it in order to ensure any setpoint is reachable.
+The MAXMotion Cruise Velocity parameter only applies to MAXMotion Position Control Mode, while MAXMotion Velocity Control Mode does not honor it in order to ensure any setpoint is reachable.
 This means any top-speed clamping you want to do must be done before you send the setpoint to the Motor Controller.

 API Docs: MAXMotionConfig